 Tuomas Nousiainen presented the Horizon Results Platform, a European Commission web-based corporate tool where you can discover the wealth of EU-funded research and innovation results and get in contact with their creators.
 Cais Jurgens introduced Crowdhelix: an Open Innovation platform that forges links between an international network of excellent researchers and innovating companies so that they can plan and deliver pioneering collaborative projects.

+Jeff Skinner

+Executive Director, Institute of

+Entrepreneurship and private Capital

-Jeff Skinner Executive Director, Institute of (IEPC), London Business School | UK
+(IEPC), London Business School | UK